 iv.
-CAPZA4GOOD Committee
+CAPZA4GOOD: our CSR Committee

-Created in 2019, the committee is responsible for improving corporate responsibility practices within CAPZA.
-In 2022, we gave to this Committee a clear governance and significant resources.
-The CAPZA for Good Committee is composed of up to 14 voting members nominated by the Management Board and appointed to ensure that most functions and regions are represented.
-The Committee shall meet whenever circumstances require and, in principle, at least twice a year.
-Projects supported by the Committee in 2022 include "Gravir pour agir", "Advens for People and planet", Project rescue Ocean d.
+Established in 2019, the committee is responsible for improving corporate responsibility practices within CAPZA.

+In 2022, we endowed this committee with robust governance structures and substantial resources.
+Comprising up to 14 voting members nominated by the Management Board, the CAPZA for Good Committee ensures representation across various functions and regions.
+Meetings are convened as necessary and, at a minimum, biannually.
+Among the initiatives supported by the Committee in 2022 are "Gravir pour agir," "Advens for People and Planet," and Project Rescue Ocean.

+In 2024, we launched our Philanthopric program "Contribute to an Inclusive Finance by Promoting a More Inclusive Financial Sector and Financial Education for Everyone.'
+This program is implemented in partnership with CITECO and the Fondation Florence d.
 Integration of ESG in the remuneration policy

 Sustainability risks are integrated into our compensation policy.
-ESG characteristics account for 15% of partners' variable remuneration, based on the following criteria:
+ESG characteristics account for about 15% of investment officers' variable remuneration, based on the following criteria: